ejnguyen1/cse15L-lab-report/week1-lab-report.md

   ```
   - Here is an example of testing some of the above commands:
   ![Image](https://user-images.githubusercontent.com/122569733/212422456-a48bdc8c-b269-40eb-b637-4e2f1dbe71ba.png)
-  - To exit the remote server in your terminal, use the command Ctrl D
+  - To exit the remote server in your terminal, use the command Ctrl+D